 To make 4 pouches:

-- 1/4 yard of Global Weave Loose Weave Linen in Natural
+- 1/4 yard of Global Weave Loose Weave Linen in Natural (Please note: this fabric is no longer available, but you can choose from a selection of other linen fabrics here.)

 - Sashiko Thread in six colors.
 I used: Aqua, Cobalt, Cyan, Yellow, Orchid, and Off White.